3-PART VIDEO TRAINING

 This workshop is considered an intensive, which means that it covers A LOT of material within a short period of time.
 Compare this to Dr. Eng's Teaching College online courses or LIVE programs, which normally cover days or weeks.
 Think of this intensive as getting 3 days' worth of work done in 3 hours!

 During this workshop, you will have opportunities to apply what you learn to your own course/topic.
-To maximize your productivity, please come prepared with a topic that you teach.
-You may be asked to share with other attendees.
-There will be 10-minute breaks throughout the training.
+To maximize your productivity, it helps to have a topic in mind that you teach.
+This way, you can apply what you learn immediately to your topic.

-This workshop is a 3-part video series that you can access 24/7, which makes it convenient for you!
+This workshop is NOT live; rather, it is a 3-part recorded video series that you can access 24/7, which makes it convenient for you!

 Including bonuses, downloads, and recording, this 3-hour intensive workshop is valued at over $600.
 For individual attendees, we have discounted the price to $297.
 There is additional discounts for bulk purchases (i.e., 10 or more registrants).
 See FAQ question below for details.